 GAMMA <- 1/SD

-The calculations will evaluate likelihoods over a range of possible values for \(R_t\).
-This code uses a vector of values from 0 up through a R_T_MAX value.
+value.
 If that constant is too low then we may not evaluate the most likely values for \(R_t\), and hence the reported estimates may be far from the right answers.
 If that value is too high then notable time will be spend evaluating potential values which are not helping at all to improve the accuracy of the work.
-The best values for R_T_MAX would be only somewhat higher than what is eventually discovered to be the most likely values for \(R_t\).
+The best values for R_T_MAX

 # r_t_range is a vector of possible values for R_t